LinkedIn Strategy

 Content Formats That Drive Follows

-The Hook: Your First Line
+The Hook: Your First Line Controls Everything

-Hook formulas that work:
+Hook formulas that perform consistently:

-The specific result: "I grew from 500 to 10,000 followers in 6 months.
-Here's what worked."
+The specific result: "I grew from 500 to 10,000 followers in six months.
+Here is what worked."

 Engagement Strategy